Support Groups

 Who Can Join?

-Our group is open to adults (18+) who are experiencing anxiety and seeking peer support.
+The group is open to adults (18+) who are experiencing anxiety and seeking peer support.
 No referral is needed, and you don't need a formal diagnosis to participate.
 Whether you're dealing with general anxiety, social anxiety, panic attacks, or anxiety related to specific situations, you'll find understanding and support here.

 We welcome people at all stages of their mental health journey – from those just beginning to understand their anxiety to those who have been managing it for years.
 Support Group Locations | Wayahead.